SethStormR/Black-Sun/README.md

 ![BlackSunLogo](https://github.com/user-attachments/assets/29c9b3ca-72d2-4038-9f33-f99af880ddd6)

-Black Sun is an icon theme for Cosmic DE, Gnome and Budgie DE.
+Black Sun is an icon theme for Cosmic DE, XFCE Gnome and Budgie DE.

 **NOTE** This is an Beta release and there may be missing some parts of the icon theme.
 Please bug report it, the faster you do it the faster I can make it.